calebyourison/simple_template_log_parser/README.md

 ---
 `template-log-parser` is designed to streamline the log analysis process by pulling relevant information into DataFrame columns by way of user designed templates.  `parse` and `pandas` perform the heavy lifting.
 Full credit to those well-designed projects.

 This project offers some flexibility in how you can process your log files.
-You can utilize built-in template functions (Omada Controller, Open Media Vault, PFSense, PiHole, and Synology DSM) or build your own workflow.
+You can utilize built-in template functions (Kodi, Omada Controller, Open Media Vault, PFSense, PiHole, and Synology DSM) or build your own workflow.

 #### Getting Started
 ---